 Should the endometrium be receptive, the frozen embryo transfer (FET) will be planned for the next cycle, exactly on the same day the endometrial biopsy was performed.

-If, on the other hand, the result obtained from the ERA test is unreceptive, the endometrial biopsy will be rescheduled on a different day than the one on which the test was first performed to repeat the test.
-This means keeping the frozen embryos frozen for a longer period of time and postponing the transfer again for a later date.
+If, however, the result obtained from the ERA test is unreceptive, the endometrial biopsy will be rescheduled on a different day than the one on which the test was first performed to repeat the test.
+This means keeping the embryos frozen for a longer period of time and postponing the transfer again for a later date.

 The endometrial receptivity test has proven to be a very useful tool in increasing success rates in assisted reproduction cycles.

-As we have already commented, its high benefit has been proven in women with repetitive implantation failure in IVF treatments.
-In many cases, both the endometrial thickness and the quality of the embryos to be transferred are optimal, but implantation does not take place because it is not transferred at the right time in the cycle.
+As we have already indicated, its high benefit has been proven in women with repeated implantation failure in IVF treatments.
+In many cases, both the endometrial thickness and the quality of the embryos to be transferred are optimal, but implantation does not occur because they are not transferred at the right time in the cycle.

 FAQs from users